Inmate championed by Kim Kardashian West set to get out of prison

 "Only thing I know is his birthday and where his prison is at.
 I don't really know too much.
 I haven't had the chance to meet him outside," Jacaria Stringer told NBC Miami.

-That will soon be changing, as Jeffrey Stringer, a 47-year-old inmate at the Federal Correctional Institution-Talladega, inches toward the freedom he never thought he'd see.
+That will soon be changing, as Jeffrey Stringer, 47, an inmate at the Federal Correctional Institution-Talladega, inches toward the freedom he never thought he'd see.

-But thanks to new guidelines signed into law last year by President Donald Trump, and publicity brought to the issue by Kim Kardashian West, defendants like Stringer are getting a second chance.
+But thanks to new guidelines signed into law last year by President Donald Trump, and publicity brought to the issue by Kim Kardashian West, defendants such as Stringer are getting a second chance.

-A judge ruled on Friday that Stringer, who has been behind bars for 22 years, should be released based on the Trump-signed First Step Act, which allows some non-violent offenders to earn good-behavior credits and thus an early release.
+A judge ruled Friday that Stringer, who has been behind bars for 22 years, should be released based on the Trump-signed First Step Act, which allows some nonviolent offenders to earn credits for good behavior and thus an early release.

-Kardashian West and Stringer's relatives enjoyed a celebratory FaceTime call shortly after the ruling Friday, the family told NBC Miami.
+Kardashian West and Stringer's relatives enjoyed a celebratory FaceTime call shortly after the ruling, the family told NBC Miami.

-Her office has calculated Stringer's good behavior credits and believe he should be let out late Monday or early Tuesday of this week.
+Her office has calculated Stringer's good behavior credits and believe he should be let out late Monday or early Tuesday.
 But the Bureau of Prisons has added up Stringer's good-behavior points to equal a June 30 release.

 "It's complicated," Barnett said in a statement to NBC News on Monday.
 "Essentially, when you have a life sentence, it's life, you don't accrue good time credit.
 Now that the life is off, the prison is calculating good time.
 It's a complex process.
 We are working on it now."